-In April 2020 in connection with the issuance of the Series 2020A Bonds, ratings were obtained for all of the System's debt.
-Fitch assigned a rating of AA (stable outlook), S&P assigned a rating of AA (stable outlook) and Moody's assigned a rating of Aa3 (positive outlook).
+As of the date of this report, Fitch maintains a rating of AA (stable outlook), S&P maintains a rating of AA (stable outlook) and Moody's maintains a rating of Aa3 (positive outlook) on the Related Bonds.

 The ratings above reflect only the view of the rating organization providing the same, and an explanation of the significance of such ratings may be obtained only from the rating agency furnishing the same.
 There is no assurance that such ratings will continue for any given period of time or that they will not be revised downward or withdrawn entirely by such rating agency if, in its judgment, circumstances so warrant.
 Any such downward revision or withdrawal of such ratings may have an adverse effect on the market price of System's outstanding bonds.
 A securities rating is not a recommendation to buy, sell or hold securities and may be subject to revision or withdrawal at any time.